isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

     any other user-context content so long as it does not also use an element labled "ISC".
 In other words, user-context is intended to be a flexible container serving mulitple purposes.
-As long as no other purpose also writes an "ISC" element to user-contex there should not be a conflict.
+As long as no other purpose also writes an "ISC" element to user-context there should not be a conflict.

 .. _host-reservation-v6: